daigo75/VanillaAPI/index.md

 ## Extending

-Vanilla API allows you to easily integrate your own plugins and applications with the API Mapper - it's as simple as creating a new API class and putting it anywhere in your application or plugin where the Garden autoloader can find it.
-Once I've established the final architecture for v0.1.0, I'll describe the whole process in depth.
-Here's how it looks so far:
+Vanilla API allows you to easily integrate your own plugins and applications with the API Mapper interface - it's as simple as creating a new API class and putting it anywhere in your application or plugin where the Garden autoloader can find it.
+You can also write your own autoloader which is what I've done for loading the core API classes - this merely because I'm pretty nit-picky when it comes to my folder structure.

-In `class.api_class_foo.php` placed in your application's or plugin's `library` directory:
+### Classes

+As an exmaple, say we wanted to integrate our application's or plugin's (let's name it _Foo_) custom API with the Vanilla API Mapper interface so that we can access our API in a RESTful manner.
+What we'd do is create a file named `class.api_class_foo.php` and put it in, say, our application's or plugin's `library` directory.
+Just to get things going, let's go ahead and write the class skeleton:

 {% highlight php %}
 <?php if (!defined('APPLICATION')) exit();